ScottLogic/blog/_posts/2023-09-19-dynamically-skipping-tests-within-jest.md

 Creating a custom Jest environment is not overly complex.
 By default, Jest includes two environments: Node and [JSDom](https://github.com/jsdom/jsdom), with Node being the default choice.
 These environments are implemented as classes and can be extended and modified to suit your testing requirements.
 Within the constructor of your custom environment, you can define global variables or functions that will be available to your test suite.
 The custom environment is set up uniquely for each test suite, so there's no need to be concerned about variable conflicts.

 Within the constructor is where we can define our global variables.
 These variables are then available to our test suite.
-For now we will define a simple function `skipIf()` that accepts a function then add it to a list conditions to use later.
+For now we will define a simple function `skipIf()` that accepts a function then adds it to a list of conditions to use later.

 ~~~javascript
 const NodeEnvironment = require('jest-environment-node');